Access rules are enforced when the answer is written.

 For your security team

-An ambiguous identity is routed to a human review queuerather than resolved automatically.
-The system never auto-attributes content to a person and never auto-grants access on a best-guess match — until a human confirms the identity, the content stays unattributed and out of everyone's scoped view.
+An ambiguous identity is routed to a person for reviewrather than resolved automatically.
+The system never auto-attributes content to a person and never auto-grants access on a best-guess match.
+Until a human confirms the identity, the content stays unattributed and out of everyone's scoped view.

 Removing someone is immediate and verified